How and Where to Watch All The Oscar-Nominated Films Online

-How to Watch the 2023 Oscar Nominees Online: ‘The Banshees of Inisherin,’ 'The Whale', ‘Elvis’ and More
+How to Watch the 2023 Oscar Nominees Online: ‘Triangle of Sadness,’ 'The Whale', ‘Elvis’ and More

 This year's top 10 contenders include The Banshees of Inisherin, Elvis, All Quiet on the Western Front, The Fabelmans, Tár, and Triangle of Sadness.
 Daniel Scheinert and Daniel Kwan's Everything Everywhere All at Once landed a leading 11 nominations.
 For the first time, two sequels — Top Gun: Maverick and Avatar: The Way of Water — were nominated for best picture.